wp-plugins/tdo-mini-forms/Readme.txt

 = Features =

+* Integration with Subcribe-to-Comments 2.1 plugin
-* Integration with Akismet to prevent Spam
+* Integration with Akismet and reCaptcha to prevent Spam
 * Highly customisable: Create your forms using a Widget interface and then hack it to make it work how you like!
 * Create as many forms as you like.
 * Import and Export form configurations